Our Elementary students are part of a tight-knit learning community.

 Students who have choice in what they work on are more motivated to learn.
 Teachers base learning on topics that are meaningful to each student and try to challenge them appropriately.
 Whether it’s a Dinosaur unit in First Grade that incorporates digging for bones, or a teaching unit in Third Grade that challenges the children to select a topic and teach it to one another in a formal oral report, the learning experience at SFS aims to get students engaged and challenged.

-Students explore our multicultural world and their own identity through literature, classroom studies, music, art, field trips and language.
-Teachers draw on guest speakers, performers and parents to ensure varied cultural experiences and celebrations.
-From book fairs, to holidays, to cultural studies, the school reflects a deep commitment to cultural literacy.
+Students explore our multicultural world and their own identity through literature, classroom studies, music, art, field trips, and language.
+Teachers draw on guest speakers, performers, and parents/guardians to ensure varied cultural experiences and celebrations.
+From book fairs to holidays to cultural studies, the school reflects a deep commitment to cultural literacy.